valeriansaliou/bloom/README.md

 * `database` (type: _integer_, allowed: `0` to `255`, default: `0`) — Target Redis database
 * `pool_size` (type: _integer_, allowed: `0` to `(2^32)-1`, default: `8`) — Redis connection pool size
 * `idle_timeout_seconds` (type: _integer_, allowed: seconds, default: `600`) — Timeout of idle/dead pool connections to Redis
-* `connection_timeout_seconds` (type: _integer_, allowed: seconds, default: `1`) — Timeout in seconds to consider Redis dead and emit a `DIRECT` connection to API without using cache (keep this low, as when Redis goes down it will dictate how much time to wait before ignoring Redis response and proxying directly)
+* `connection_timeout_seconds` (type: _integer_, allowed: seconds, default: `1`) — Timeout in seconds to consider Redis dead and emit a `DIRECT` connection to API without using cache (keep this low, as when Redis is down it dictates how much time to wait before ignoring Redis response and proxying directly)
 * `max_key_size` (type: _integer_, allowed: bytes, default: `256000`) — Maximum data size in bytes to store in Redis for a key (safeguard to prevent very large responses to be cached)
 * `max_key_expiration` (type: _integer_, allowed: seconds, default: `2592000`) — Maximum TTL for a cached key in Redis (prevents erroneous `Bloom-Response-TTL` values)